portal: Libraries and the Academy

 portal explores how technology is affecting librarianship and scholarship, as well as the role of libraries and librarians in meeting institutional missions.
 The information revolution presents numerous challenges to librarians, faculty, and administrators in areas including archiving, copyright, and technology-enhanced learning. portal covers these and many other topics as they relate to the rapidly changing needs of academics and the roles of libraries and librarians. portal provides an unbiased outlet for issues that have not been addressed in other venues.
 Work that is collaborative between librarians and those engaged in discipline-based studies is of particular interest.

 Each issue includes peer-reviewed articles on subjects such as library administration, information technology, new forms of support for research and teaching, and information policy.
-Reviews of newly published books in areas of librarianship and higher education, as well as reviews of computer and database resources, are featured.
-Other continuing features address technological issues, research, standards, and policy and strategic planning.
+Other articles address technological issues, research, standards, and policy and strategic planning.

 portal is available in the Project MUSE collection and as a paper publication.